 There is an obligation to submit an annual declaration regarding the profit tax until March 25 of the next year, if the law does not provide the contrary.
 Any foreign legal person may nominate a representative to fulfil these obligations.

 When real estate is sold by individuals from own patrimony, a special income tax is payable.
 This is similar in nature to a transfer tax.
 The tax is payable by the individual transferring the ownership or other real property right.
-The tax is equal to (i) 3% of the value of the transaction for properties owned for a period of up to 3 years, and (ii) 1% of the value of the transaction for properties owned for a period longer than 3 years.
+The tax is equal to 3% of the taxable income which is determined by reducing RON450,000 (amount which is not taxable) from the value of the transaction.
 This income tax is payable by the seller and must be paid to the notary public before the transfer agreement is authenticated.